Jagrattt23/Python_Diwali_Sales_Analysis/README.md

 Features and Analysis:
 -Explored sales patterns by gender and age groups.
--Identified the top-performing regions and states.
+-Identified the top-performing regions and states..